hashicorp/vault/website/source/guides/operations/multi-tenant.html.md

 For the simplicity, this guide used the username and password (`userpass`) auth method which was enabled at the education namespace.
-However, most likely, your organization uses LDAP auth method which is enabled at the `root` instead.
+However, most likely, your organization uses LDAP auth method which is enabled in the `root` namespace instead.

-In such as case, here are the steps to create the "Training Admin" as described in this guide:
+In such as case, here are the steps to create the "Training Admin" group as described in this guide.

-1. Enable and configure the desired auth method (e.g. LDAP) at the root.
+1. Enable and configure the desired auth method (e.g. LDAP) in the root namespace.

     ```plaintext
     $ vault auth enable ldap